 Ideas for letting people know your diagnosis of breast cancer

 - Think about how you want to share your diagnosis and how you feel.
 It can help to prepare the words you want to use and what exactly you want to say.
 The better you can explain what’s going on for you, the more your family and friends can understand and support you.

-- Tell friends and family in advance that you want to talk to them and, if necessary, prepare them for bad news.
+- Tell people in advance that you want to talk to them and, if necessary, prepare them for bad news.
 That way, they can cope better with the conversation.

-- Think about where and how you want to talk to your family or friends and choose a place that feels best for you.
-For some it may be in their own home, others may need more distance; for example, it can be easier to talk while taking a walk.
+- Choose a place for the talk that feels best for you.
+For some it may be in their own home; others may need more distance – for example, it can be easier to talk while taking a walk.

 - Ask for help if you need it.
 If you’ve already told your partner or your best friend about the diagnosis, you can ask them to share the upcoming conversation with you.